-Getting together depends on where you work, where you live, what your commute is, the activities you’re involved in, what your spouse or kids are into, and if there are sporting events.
 Driving around Pittsburgh is a twenty minute venture—off peak times.
 During rush hour it can take a hard hour to go ten miles.

 Getting my varied friends together is difficult one-on-one or even for a couple of us to have coffee.
 But a party every month the way I’d prefer?
 Get real.

-So, I’m Pretending to Invite Some Celebrities Over for Dinner
+I’m Pretending to Invite Celebrities for Dinner

 Watch me rubbing my hands together in delight at the mere notion.
 Who will I invite?
 Will my invitations be formally scripted or sent via e-mail?
 What will the menu involve?
 Should I opt for a potluck or formal dinner?
 Try for a lingering Saturday evening or a casual brunch on a Sunday afternoon?